kaiwolff/Eng88-Cyber-Course/Week_2/Python_Exercises_Week2/README.md

 ### Waiter_Helper

 This task and the associated readme were completed in a dedicated git repository.
+It is in Week_3/waiter_helper.
 ### movie_ratings

 This work is similar to a few previously done exercises, except neatened up to encapsulate the code in a class called Rating_Explainer.
 By default, this will now have a dictionary of the ratings as keys and their associated explanation as a value.